2011 - 2021, Selected Case Studies: 15 Projects / Press

 Credits: Alta Architecture P.C.
 (Concept)

-A mirrored bronze sculptural prism bisects the upper floor, next to angular walls embedded with multi-faceted bronze shelving.
-Apart from the black 1950s vintage de Sede sofa on the ground level, all furniture and fixtures are custom made; including the marble infinity display tables framed in blackened bronze, the bronze hanging fixtures, the concrete sofa with goat hair, and the leather ottomans. - Excerpt from Retail Design Blog, May 31, 2012
+Marble reappears in the central staircase positioned between a polished bronze and mirrored wall.
+Upstairs, a mirrored bronze sculptural prism bisects the sales floor, framed by angular walls with bronze shelving.
+Apart from the black 1950s vintage de Sede sofa on the ground level, all of the furniture and fixtures are custom made.
+Custom pieces include the marble infinity display tables framed with blackened bronze, the bronze hanging fixtures, the concrete sofa with goat hair, and the leather ottomans. - Excerpt from Retail Design Blog, May 31, 2012

 Credits: Joseph Dirand Architecture, Paris (Concept Design)

 Natalie Cheng, In-House Architect, Alexander Wang Inc., NYC

 Role: Plannning + Design Logistics, Fixture Detail Development,

 011 / YSL Beauté, Macy’s Herald Square Flagship, 2013

 Macys Herald Square occupies a singular place in the history of American retail.
 It’s one of the biggest stores in the world.
 It takes up nearly an entire block.
 It gets around 20M visitors a year And has an estimated $1 billion in annual sales.